 GM was a bit of a surprise.
 Should have sold it early on, but instead, I rode it all the way down.

-Fleetwood was a very profitable RV and mobile home manufacturer.
-Then the charasmatic leader of the company retired, and his successors tried an ill-advised attempt to buy all of their sales outlet and make them corporate mobile home stores.
+Fleetwood was a very profitable RV and mobile home manufacturer - the largest in the world.
+Then the charismatic leader of the company retired, and his successors tried an ill-advised attempt to buy all of their sales outlets and make them corporate mobile home stores.
 It didn't work - the salesmen fled, and the people who owned the lots just opened up across the street, selling competing brands.
 The damage to the company was significant.
 Throw in a major recession two years later, and $5 a gallon gas, and the RV industry is shaken, and Fleetwood, once the "General Motors" of the RV industry is, well, the General Motors of the RV industry (Bankrupt) but without a Federal bailout.

 Champion parts seemed like a good bet in a recession - they sold re-manufactured parts through Autozone and other stores.
 With people keeping cars longer, the demand for "re-man" parts would go up.
 This may be true, but Champion still went out of business.